ingonader/python-for-data-science-edx/python-questions.md

     * Other methods?
   * Are all scikit-learn models comparable or similar in their APIs?
   * Random Forest: How to plot OOB error, like in R? [example](./week-09-and-10-final-project/kgl-cycle-share-06a-random-forest.py:137:## [[?]] missing: how to plot oob error by number of trees, like in R?)
+  * What to use as a more visually pleasing confusion matrix?
+  * Do you use yellowbrick confusion matrix?
+Why does it have to have a fit method, is there another way of calling it?
+  * Do you use yellowbrick for some other stuff?
+  * Is there a pre-built function to plot a ROC curve?
+What is the best way to do it?